notslang/jade-book/views/_ch7.md

 ###Filtered

-If you try to include a markdown, stylus, coffeescript, or any of the other types of files mentioned in chapter 3, Jade will automatically compile it for you.
+If you try to include a Markdown, Stylus, CoffeeScript, or any of the other types of files mentioned in chapter 3, Jade will automatically compile it for you.
 For example, if you use `include file.md` then `file.md` will be compiled as Markdown and the resulting HTML will be injected into the template.

 For example: